davidhampgonsalves/davidhampgonsalves.github.io/content/posts/midtbot.md

   <source src="/media/midtbot.webm" type="video/webm" />
 </video>

-I build the wonderful [MidTBot](https://github.com/bdring/midTbot_esp32) and since then have been doing a lot of pen plotting.
+I build the wonderful [MidTBot](https://github.com/bdring/midTbot_esp32) and have been enjoying creating pen plots.

 My version abuses the tiny bot by extending the linear rods to give me a drawing size of 360x240 mm.